-Waste Connections has gas collection at 50 sites, from 28 of these sites landfill gas generates electricity, fuels local industrial facilities or fuels vehicles, annually processing 28.5 billion standard cubic feet of gas (equivalent to power 289,000 homes).
-The company has a target to increase recovery to 37 billion cubic feet of gas by 2033.
+- Waste Connections has gas collection at 50 sites, from 28 of these sites landfill gas generates electricity, fuels local industrial facilities or fuels vehicles, annually processing 28.5 billion standard cubic feet of gas (equivalent to power 289,000 homes). - Republic Services Group has 69 landfill gas to energy projects.
+With beneficial use of biogas at 72.3 billion standard cubic feet, and a target of 110 billion standard cubic feet by 2030.